-- 4. In an emergency evacuation, building occupants shall leave the building out the nearest emergency exit, which may not be the main entrance.
+4. In an emergency evacuation, building occupants shall leave the building out the nearest emergency exit, which may not be the main entrance.
 Once out of the building, occupants shall meet at the following locations:

-- Primary Location (outside):

-In front of the building in the parking lot.

-- Secondary Location (outside):

-In back of the building in open area

-- Tertiary location (inside a nearby building in case of inclement weather or other hazard):
+- Primary Location (outside): Kinsey Hollow - Secondary Location (outside): Jordan Garage - Tertiary location (inside a nearby building in case of inclement weather or other hazard): Ground floor outside of laundry room.

-Read